chipxsd/stream-based-sync/stream-based-sync.md

 we'll need a little more data that will help us at the sync process, but we'll get to that later.

-So, if a user creates a new task in the app, app will emit an `Sync.Event` over the network. _Note: again, I'm going to use JSON-like notation to describe objects with values_.
+So, if a user creates a new task in the app, the app will emit a `Sync.Event` over the network. _Note: again, I'm going to use JSON-like notation to describe objects with values_.

 ![fig.15 - Adding a To-do Item](./images/fig-15-adding-a-to-do-item.png "fig. 15 - Adding a To-do Item")